 Look for energy ratings

-With the mercury rising steadily these days, it pays to invest in an energy-efficient air conditioner.
+It pays to invest in an energy-efficient air conditioner.
 Every modern air conditioner comes with an energy efficiency rating, which lists how many British thermal units (BTU's) are used every hour for each watt of power the air conditioner draws.
 This rating is the EER (Energy Efficiency Ratio) for room air conditioners.
 You can find these ratings posted on the Energy Guide Label of air conditioners, which should be compulsorily attached in a place that’s easily visible.

 However, you should remember that more energy-efficient air conditioners come with a higher price tag than their non-energy-efficient counterparts.
 Also, air conditioners with similar capacities may not always have the same power consumption, which is why you may find two air conditioners with identical tonnage where one sports a better EER rating than the other.